-- Or, it could be because he IS filthy rich now, being married to the boss's daughter and all.
+- Or, it could be because he IS filthy rich now, being married to the boss' daughter and all.

-- Ted DiBiase Jr's current gimmick in WWE is Uncle Pennybags.
+- Ted DiBiase Jr's gimmick while in WWE.
 He's been given a massive trust fund from his father, "The Million Dollar Man" Ted DiBiase, and he mostly uses it to give gifts to the fans, have massive tailgate parties in the parking lot of WWE events with his Twitter followers, and donate to charity.

 - David Sarif from Deus Ex: Human Revolution is ultimately one of these, despite committing a handful of shady actions (which mostly tend to come across as a necessary evil to survive in the cutthroat Cyberpunk business world).

 - Hawke from Dragon Age II.
-After regaining their family fortune, Hawke is mentioned as using their wealth to improve life for the poor and downtrodden in Kirkwall, double the wages for the miners in the Bone Pit (much to the chargin of their business partner), fund their Gentleman Adventurer pursuits and often pay for rounds of drinks down at the Hanged Man.
+After regaining their family fortune, Hawke is mentioned as using their wealth to improve life for the poor and downtrodden in Kirkwall, double the wages for the miners in the Bone Pit (much to the chagrin of their business partner), fund their Gentleman Adventurer/Lady of Adventure pursuits, and often pay for rounds of drinks down at the Hanged Man.

 - Ray Smuckles in Achewood.